List of justices of the Federal Constitutional Court

 The Federal Constitutional Court (Bundesverfassungsgericht, usually abbreviated BVerfG) is the federal constitutional court of Germany.
 It is the highest independent constitutional organ of the German judiciary, ranking equally with the other supreme federal courts, and is – at the same time – the highest federal court in Germany.

-Today, 16 justices serve on the two senates of the court.
+As of December 2025, 16 justices serve on the two senates of the court.
 This article lists the current justices and the former presidents, vice-presidents and all former justices.

 Current justices of the Federal Constitutional Court

-The Court is divided into two senates, each with different subject-matter jurisdiction.
+The court is divided into two senates, each with different subject-matter jurisdiction.
 The court's two senates were originally staffed with twelve justices each.
 With effect from 1963, the number of justices per senate was reduced to eight.

 The eight justices per senate include the president and the vice-president of the Federal Constitutional Court, who each preside over one of the court's two senates.